LMS-Community/slimserver-tools/readme.txt

 	whack.pl myplugin.pm...
 	This will rewrite myplugin.pm (and any other specified files), leaving a copy of the script in myplugin.pm.old, to use the new module layout.

+-strings
+	a few tools to extract/merge strings for localization by SLT